 To finalize your changes, click Create.
 The created attribute appears in the MY ATTRIBUTES section on the left.

-For server-side SDKs, by integrating the VWO server-side SDKs with your application, you can A/B test your applications on the server-side.
-For integrating an SDK, you just need to install the SDK from the respective package manager and then import it into your application.
-Since backend applications can be written in different programming languages, we offer VWO SDKs in different languages such as Node.js, Python, PHP, Java, .NET, Ruby, Go, etc. The custom attribute code is therefore also made available in all these languages.
+For server-side SDKs, by integrating the VWO server-side SDKs with your application, you can A/B test your applications on the server side.
+To integrate an SDK, you just need to install the SDK from the respective package manager and then import it into your application.
+Since backend applications can be written in different programming languages, we offer VWO SDKs in different languages, such as Node.js, Python, PHP, Java, .NET, Ruby, Go, etc. The custom attribute code is, therefore, also made available in all these languages.

 Click on the Copy Code icon at the top-right corner of the code snippet box to copy the code.
 After initializing the VWO SDK and the corresponding variables into your code repository, use this code in your application to enable this custom attribute for post-campaign segmentation.